-- DOMANNI
+DOMANIA

 The redesign of user journeys led to creating a new beneficiary mobile application, "Up Mobil", on Android and iOs in the summer of 2019.

-TIALS
+ITAL

-Launch of a new 'Up Day' mobile application that integrates all the meal voucher resources.
+Launch of a new "Up Day" mobile application that integrates all the meal voucher resources.

-AT CROUP LEVEL
+AT GROUP LEVEL

-Creation and sharing of the Design System Management, a platform that identifies at the new digital spaces created by Bubbidianes to shapine whichever one needs to design such spaces and spend up the design process.
+Creation and sharing of the Design System Management, a platform that identifies all the new digital spaces created by Subsidiaries to inspire whichever one needs to design such spaces and speed up the design process.

 Italy: Smart digital platforms

-Walture, the Seattin benefits platform
+Welfare, the flexible benefits platform

-Writishe is a single platform for managing all benefits not relating to employee compensation (flexible benefits and other benefits), and where all our stakeholders can converge customers, beneficiaries and affiliated partners.
+Welfare is a single platform for managing all benefits not relating to employee compensation (flexible benefits and other benefits), and where all our stakeholders can converge: customers, beneficiaries and affiliated partners.
 The range of services offered is very broad and is based on two major pillars.
-The first is for everything intenting to social benefits interement, supplementary health ensurance, social assistance, educational services (school and traving).
-The second includes benefits relating to recreational and cultural activities, such as travel, apprix.
-Thesian, films, concerts, etc. Employers can load credits directly onto the platform, distribute them among their employees, and monitor the progress of individual Welfare plans.
+The first is for everything relating to social benefits: retirement, supplementary health insurance, social assistance, educational services (school and training).
+The second includes benefits relating to recreational and cultural activities, such as travel, sports, theater, films, concerts, etc. Employers can load credits directly onto the platform, distribute them among their employees, and monitor the progress of individual Welfare plans.
 Our partners can present and update their packaged offers in dedicated sections.

-A new customer econystem
+A new customer ecosystem

-As part of exploring the DDI program, we have completely overhauled the structure of our digital ecosystem.
-We started out with the concept that every individual who snoounters our ecosystem must be a unique user with their own digital identity.
-Depending on their needs and preferences, they can play one or more roles (funder, partner, beneficiary) and activiste one or more solutions (mest, motivation, well-being fuel.), in order to simplify and standardors their experience, we impromished a strategy, namely converging digital tools on unique user interfaces by role (funder, partner, beneficiary) available in both web format and mobile application.
-Once certified, each estimated in which has one for role.
-Within this interface, they will be able to find all the solutions and services we have developed to make their experience unique, rewarded and interractive.
+As part of exploring the ODI program, we have completely overhauled the structure of our digital ecosystem.
+We started out with the concept that every individual who encounters our ecosystem must be a unique user with their own digital identity.
+Depending on their needs and preferences, they can play one or more roles (funder, partner, beneficiary) and activate one or more solutions (meal, motivation, well-being, fuel...).
+In order to simplify and standardize their experience, we implemented a strategy, namely converging digital tools on unique user interfaces by role (funder, partner, beneficiary) available in both web format and mobile application.
+Once identified, each individual is directed towards a journey that is consistent with his or her role.
+Within this interface, they will be able to find all the solutions and services we have developed to make their experience unique, rewarding and interactive.

-Romania: Head of a regional project From any somed the program in 2019, and quely demonstrated its ability to deliver the main components of its integrated Digital Offer.
+Romania: Head of a regional project Romania joined the program in 2019, and quickly demonstrated its ability to deliver the main components of its Integrated Digital Offer.
 Its developments will be duplicated and adapted to the contexts of Moldova and Greece, whose offers will receive support from Romania.
-In concrete terms, after conducting quantitative and quantitative studies to better understand the needs of its customers (beneficiaries, haders and financiers), the Homanian autisidiary defined two objectives, redesigning at its customer journeys in the digital sphere, and developing new services to expend and make its overall other more connection. in just 5 months, the subardiary has created and isuncted the new mobile application to enroll and track expenses.
-UpDequit, UpVatanta and UpCadou.
-The client spaces for funders and merchants are being developed for a market surrich scheduled for early 2020.
-The release of the Apple Pay service compatible with its upClean card is expected in the record quarter of 2020.
+In concrete terms, after conducting qualitative and quantitative studies to better understand the needs of its customers (beneficiaries, traders and financiers), the Romanian subsidiary defined two objectives: redesigning all its customer journeys in the digital sphere, and developing new services to expand and make its overall offer more competitive.
+In just 5 months, the subsidiary has created and launched the new mobile application to enroll and track expenses, UpDejun, UpVacanta and UpCadou.
+The client spaces for funders and merchants are being developed for a market launch scheduled for early 2020.
+The release of the Apple Pay service compatible with its UpDejun card is expected in the second quarter of 2020.